rachel-blue/jamming/README.md

 You will also see any lint errors in the console.

 ### `Create a Build`
-Run `npm run build` to build the project for produciton.
+Run `npm run build` to build the project for production.
 The build artifacts will be stored in the `build/` directory.

 ### `Deploy to GitHub Pages`